rlence86/biznaga-load/README.md

     User ||--o{ Message : "has many"
 ```

 We have a simple application deployed on a container and a DB deployed on another.
 The application is exposing endpoints to register, login, create a message, retrieve all messages (paginated in groups of 20) and retrieve all messages from a given user.
+Retrieving paginated messages will refresh its value every 10 seconds.

 We use [JWT](https://jwt.io/) for authorisation tokens.